openenclave/openenclave/samples/helloworld/README.md

 - build: Calls into the Makefiles in the host and enc directories to build
 - clean: Calls in to the Makefiles in the host and enc directories to clean all generated files
-- run: Runs the generated host executable, passing the signed enclave shared library as a parameter
+- run: Runs the generated host executable, passing the signed enclave executable as a parameter

 ```make
 build: